-History of UT Rio Grande Valley
+History of The University of Texas Rio Grande Valley

-The University of Texas Rio Grande Valley was created by the Texas Legislature in 2013 in a historic move that brings together the resources and assets of UT Brownsville and UT Pan American and, for the first time, makes it possible for residents of the Rio Grande Valley to benefit from the Permanent University Fund—a public endowment contributing support to the University of Texas System and the Texas A&M University System.
+The University of Texas Rio Grande Valley (UTRGV) was created by the Texas Legislature in 2013 in a historic move that brings together The University of Texas at Brownsville/Texas Southmost College (UTB/TSC) and The University of Texas-Pan American (UTPA) and, for the first time, makes it possible for residents of the Rio Grande Valley to benefit from the Permanent University Fund—a public endowment contributing support to the University of Texas System and the Texas A&M University System.

-The shared history of The University of Texas Pan American and The University of Texas at Brownsville goes back to 1927, when Edinburg College was founded.
+The shared history of UTPA and UTB/TSC goes back to 1927, when Edinburg College was founded.
 In 1973, Pan American opened a second campus in Brownsville, which later became an independent institution of The University of Texas System in 1991.
 Over the years, the missions and the identities of these great institutions have continually evolved to serve the communities of the Rio Grande Valley.